Section III - A Spiritual Being Living in the World of Matter

 The Seven Dimensions We Access Through our Bodymind

 Our bodymind provides our spirit and soul access to seven incredible dimensions.
-Within our bodymind, all seven dimensions operate simultaneously and interface with each other in real time.
-That means, all our body’s organ systems and all seven dimensions have very simple operating systems.
+Within our bodymind, all seven dimensions operate simultaneously while completely interfacing with each other in real time.
+That means, all our organ systems and all seven dimensions have very simple operating systems.
+And that makes them easy for our spirit to understand and control.
 Each dimension gives our spirit and soul profound wonders to experience:

 - Physical: The physical body gives our spirit access to all manner of adventures and movement: all the different sports, dancing, hiking, swimming, making love, eating sensuous foods and enjoying this blue-green paradise world through all our senses.